cashubtc/nuts/pol.md

 Instead, spent-side inflation is caught naturally by the **append-only nature of the MMR** and **keyset rotations/deactivations**:

 1. **Append-Only Immutability:** Once a leaf is appended to either MMR, it is permanent and cannot be deleted.
 If the mint fabricates a spend, that spent leaf is locked into history forever.
-2. **Keyset Rotation:** Eventually, keysets are deactivated/expired.
-Once deactivated, no more new ecash can be issued or spent under that keyset.
+2. **Keyset Rotation:** Eventually, keysets are deactivated and later expire.
+Once deactivated, no new ecash can be issued under that keyset, but existing ecash can still be spent until expiry.
+Once expired, no ecash can be issued or spent under that keyset.
 3. **Redemption Wind-Down:** As genuine users redeem their remaining ecash, the outstanding balance must mathematically wind down to 0.
 If the mint inflated the Spent MMR (claiming more ecash was spent than was actually issued to real users), the genuine outstanding tokens remaining in circulation will eventually exceed the _claimed_ remaining liabilities (or the claimed liabilities will become negative/insufficient to cover the real ecash redemptions).
 Because the mint cannot retroactively delete or rewrite their historical MMR leaves, they will be caught when they cannot honor valid redemptions or when their outstanding balance equation breaks.

 As a result, there are four recognized categories of Fraud Challenges, detailed below.